andri-sudarmawijaya/Ci-Acivities/README.md

-# Acivities log for CodeInitor 3
+# Acivities log for CodeIgnitor 3

 Third party will be installed automatically to application/third_party by [Composer Installers Extender](https://github.com/oomphinc/composer-installers-extender).